 Augustinian Volunteers live in either houses or apartments, typically with both men and women.
 The sizes of the communities can range from 3 to 6 people.
 The volunteers agree to live in an intentional community that is meant to foster growth on an individual as well as communal level.

 All domestic and international volunteers attend an eight-day orientation in late August in the Philadelphia area.
-The August orientation provides an introduction to Augustinian values and the volunteer experience, an opportunity to build relationships with fellow volunteers and practical tools for the year ahead.
-From there, those serving domestically travel directly to the city in which they will be serving.
-Once volunteers have arrived in their new home and being their service experience, any necessary service site-specific training or orientation is provided by the partnering service site.
-Domestic volunteers will also participate in two retreat experiences together: one mid-year and one at the end of the experience.
-These retreats provide opportunities for personal growth, reflection and fun!
+The orientation provides an introduction to Augustinian values and the volunteer experience, an opportunity to build relationships with fellow volunteers and practical tools for the year ahead.
+From there, those serving domestically travel to the city in which they will be serving.
+Once they’ve arrived in their new home and begin their service experience, any necessary service site-specific training or orientation is provided by the partnering service site.
+Domestic volunteers will also participate in a mid-year and end of year retreat.
 All international volunteers are required to attend orientation in August.
-In addition, international volunteers will gather for another short orientation experience a few days prior to departure for Peru in early January.
+In addition, they will gather for another short orientation experience prior to departure for Peru in early January.
 They will also participate in two retreats, including re-entry, which focuses on processing the year and re-adjusting to life in the U.S.

 Applications will be accepted on a rolling basis from November through June or until all positions have been filled.
 Once a prospective volunteer has completed all steps in the process–initial application, interview and secondary application–his or her application is complete and can be reviewed at the nearest advisory board meeting.
 The Augustinian Volunteer Advisory Board meets monthly, beginning in February and continuing throughout the spring and early summer or until all positions are filled.
 The domestic volunteer experience begins with Orientation at the end of August 2019 and concludes at the end of June 2020.
 The international experience begins in January 2020 and concludes in December 2020.
 To inquire about availability, contact us at [email protected]